jakemanger/NEVE/README.md

 git clone git@github.com:jakemanger/NEVE.git
 ```

-Or alternatively use [Github desktop](https://desktop.github.com/) to clone the project into your desired folder.
+Or alternatively use [Github desktop](https://desktop.github.com/) to clone this project into your desired folder.